AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 -   `SELECT COUNT(DISTINCT dimension)` or `SELECT APPROX_COUNT_DISTINCT(dimension)` to count the approximate distinct values of a dimension.
 See details in [Counting Distincts](#counting-distincts).

--   [Inline Calculations](#inline-calculations) to combining metrics on the fly and/or doing math on them.
+-   [Inline Calculations](#inline-calculations) to combine metrics on the fly and/or doing math on them.

 #### Counting Distincts